jekyll/minima/_posts/unpublished-freshie-advice.md

   - To describe the expectations of a technical career
   - To encourage more Singaporeans into software engineering
   - (To record the current stage of my life)
+- Interesting projects that I have done
+  - Timetable scheduling
+    - Given constraints, suggest a timetable for the school
+  - Game AI playing Snake
+    - Train an AI to play snake

+---

-#### The appeal of working in software engineering
+# The appeal of working in software engineering

 Here I explain my main motivation for working on software engineering.
 It is easy to explain how doctors, lawyers or teachers add value to society and find joy in the profession.

 - The power to create
-  - Accessibility.
+  - Software engineering is very accessible.
 If you have your computer, you can put together a technical solution at a very low cost.
 You can get feedback for your creation with stakeholders.
-  - Possibility.
-The state of the art is easily accessible.
+  - You can create anything with code.
 If you want to implement an essay completion algorithm, you can follow resources available online to reproduce the results, modify them for your application or improve on the model.
 - The potential to serve millions or billions
   - A small scale projects can help you and your friends
   - A large scale project (with a company) can help millions or billions
   - It is easy to build something.
 Getting people to use is hard.
 Asking people to pay is harder
+- Huge opportunity
+  - The most popular courses professions - medicine and law are increasingly using technology.
+  - Successful companies need to be able to develop and use their own technology.
+- Renumeration
+  - One of the highest paid jobs after university education is software engineering.

+---

-#### Workflow of a technical role
+# Workflow of a technical role

 It is true that the core of software engineering is coding.
 However, it is not about writing code all day.
 Here I want to give a perspective on what else goes into writing code,